orbitalquark/textadept/docs/api.md

 #### `io.encodings` &lt;table&gt;

 List of encodings to attempt to decode files as.
+The default list contains UTF-8, ASCII, CP1252, and UTF-16.

 You should add to this list if you get a "Conversion failed" error when trying to open a file whose encoding is not recognized.
 Valid encodings are [GNU iconv's encodings][] and include: